the James Webb telescope reveals a cosmic monster, defying all theories about the origins of the Universe!

 The Darvaza crater or “gate to hell”: where is it located and how was this infinite flame created?

-Although such galaxies were thought to be rare in the early Universe, this discovery, along with more than a dozen other candidates, defies previous assumptions, suggesting they could be between three and 10 times more common than previously thought.
+Although such galaxies were thought to be rare in the early Universe, this discovery, along with more than a dozen other candidates, defies previous assumptions, suggesting they might be between three and 10 times more common than previously thought.

 Described as a “real monster” by Jed McKinney, a postdoctoral researcher at theUniversity of Texas at Austin, AzTECC71 forms hundreds of stars annually, offering potential insights into a hidden population of galaxies.

-If confirmed, this conclusion could imply that the early Universe contained much more dust than initially thought.
+If confirmed, this conclusion might imply that the early Universe contained much more dust than initially thought.
 The COSMOS-Web project, co-led by Caitlin Casey, associate professor at UT, aims to map up to 1 million galaxies in a patch of sky the size of three full moons.

 With the aim of studying the first structures of the Universe, the team, made up of more than 50 researchers, received 250 hours of observation time during the first year of JWST, receiving the first batch of data in December 2022, with more data planned through January 2024.